 The City of Cote-Saint-Luc is one best city to retire and the third largest.
 Its population is close to 35 000 citizens and its median age is close to 46 years old.
 A City where seven Synagogues and one Catholic church adorn the scenery.

-With its sports and recreation programs, its aquatic center, its 29 parks and its municipal public library, Côte-Saint-Luc is considered one best city of the Island of Montreal.
+With its sports and recreation programs, its aquatic center, its 29 parks and its municipal public library, Côte-Saint-Luc is definitely considered one best city of the Island of Montreal.

-A City located in the West End of the Island of Montreal with a large variety of community resources, sports and recreation programs, eco living, parks and activities and many others to discover and appreciate.
+A City located in the West End of the Island of Montreal with a large variety of community resources, sports and recreation programs, sustainable living, parks and activities and many others to discover and appreciate.

 Apart from being a bilingual city with a mainly English-speaking population, Côte Saint-Luc is one of the first cities to ban pesticides, to require bicycle helmets and to introduce a "Citizens on Patrol" program.

-It is also where one of the Quebec leading municipal public libraries is located.
+A City that created a 14 km bike lane to encourage its residents to stay active and where one of the Quebec leading municipal public libraries is located.
 A library called the "Bibliothèque publique Eleanor London Côte Saint-Luc Public Library".